 [Episcopal News Service] Same-sex couples in the state of New Jersey began getting married shortly after midnight Oct.
-21 after the state’s Supreme Court released to postponed enactment of a lower court’s ruling.
+21 after the state’s Supreme Court refused to postponed enactment of a lower court’s ruling.

 Diocese of Newark Bishop Mark Beckwith said on Oct.
 18 shortly after the state Supreme Court opened the door to same-sex weddings that he gave thanks for that action.
 He said he knew that many diocesan priests were preparing to officiate at those weddings.